Counter-mapping

-Counter-mapping is creating maps that challenge "dominant power structures, to further seemingly progressive goals".
+Counter-mapping is the creation of maps that challenge "dominant power structures, to further seemingly progressive goals".
 Counter-mapping is used in multiple disciplines to reclaim colonized territory.
 Counter-maps are prolific in indigenous cultures, "counter-mapping may reify, reinforce, and extend settler boundaries even as it seeks to challenge dominant mapping practices; and still, counter-mapping may simultaneously create conditions of possibility for decolonial ways of representing space and place."
 The term came into use in the United States when Nancy Peluso used it in 1995 to describe the commissioning of maps by forest users in Kalimantan, Indonesia, to contest government maps of forest areas that undermined indigenous interests.
 The resultant counter-hegemonic maps strengthen forest users' resource claims.
 There are numerous expressions closely related to counter-mapping: ethnocartography, alternative cartography, mapping-back, counter-hegemonic mapping, deep mapping and public participatory mapping.
 Moreover, the terms critical cartography, subversive cartography, bio-regional mapping, and remapping are sometimes used interchangeably with counter-mapping, but in practice encompass much more.

 Whilst counter-mapping still refers to indigenous mapping, it is increasingly being applied to non-indigenous mapping in economically developed countries.
 Such counter-mapping has been facilitated by processes of neoliberalism, and technological democratisation.
 Examples of counter-mapping include attempts to demarcate and protect traditional territories, community mapping, public participation geographic information systems, and mapping by a relatively weak state to counter the resource claims of a stronger state.
 The power of counter-maps to advocate policy change in a bottom-up manner led commentators to affirm that counter-mapping should be viewed as a tool of governance.

 Despite its emancipatory potential, counter-mapping has not gone without criticism.
 There is a tendency for counter-mapping efforts to overlook the knowledge of women, minorities, and other vulnerable, disenfranchised groups.
 From this perspective, counter-mapping is only empowering for a small subset of society, whilst others become further marginalised.